Krendelitsa/Test-site/readme.md

-This is my task fom courses.
+This is my task from courses.

 Task:
 Make a working chat using all the knowledge that was acquired over the past 10 lessons.